-Health-Care Groups Fight Colorado Over Voting
+Health Care Groups Fight Colorado Over Voting

-DENVER (CN) — Health-care advocacy nonprofits sued Colorado in Federal Court, claiming a voter-approved constitutional amendment discriminates against urban voters by making it more difficult for them to place petitions on the ballot.
+DENVER (CN) — Health care advocates brought a federal complaint against Colorado, claiming a voter-approved constitutional amendment discriminates against urban voters by making it more difficult for them to place petitions on the ballot.

 Fifty-five percent of Colorado voters approved Amendment 71 in the November 2016 general election.
 It purposely made it more difficult for voters to amend the state constitution through petition.